-When I was younger I permanently had my head stuck in a book.
+When I was younger I was a complete bookworm with my head permanently stuck in a book.
 Nothing would make me happier than indulging in a brand new story.

 One of the authors I loved most was Roald Dahl.
 From mean relatives and kindly giants, to magic potions and rivers of chocolate, I was swept away on adventures with my favourite characters.